haystack/listit/README.md

     ant debug

-Debug builds are generally left in the build folder and generally allow one to edit code without rebuilding.
+Debug builds are generally left in the debug folder and allow one to edit code without rebuilding.
 However,the following exceptions apply:

   * Chrome debug builds appear under the `src/` directory.
 This is unavoidable for the moment as chrome does not allow symlinks in extensions ([bug](https://code.google.com/p/chromium/issues/detail?id=27185)).
   * Templates must always be recompiled.
-  * Firefox's background module must be manually recompiled.
-This could theoretically be fixed.

 For debugging setup instructions, see the README file in the respective platform's directory.